Hey, look. It’s time for a Bates Method (and eye exercises) rant.

 But remember, that was a century ago.
 Today’s eye strain problems are bigger than anything Bates could have imagined (hey, Netflix on iPads, the devil himself invented that one).
 There’s also lens induced myopia, which wasn’t even a thing back in the horse ‘n buggy days of Bates.

 And the guys peddling “eye exercises” under the brand of “Bates Method” today, would have been the ones hawking cure-all snake oil back in Bates times.
 Respect for Bates and history, less so for eye exercise nonsense.
+Bates Method gets in the way of finding real solutions, which is why I really, really don’t like it.

 Does Bates Method Make Sense, Today?